gimli-org/gimli/INSTALL.rst

     make pygimli

-the _pygimli_.so library will be copied into the source path ../trunk/python/pygimli.
+The _pygimli_.so library will be copied into the source path ../trunk/python/pygimli.
 To use the gimli installation there have to be set some environment variables:

 .. code-block:: bash